I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 The trim of a brick home is a big place to use one of these paint colors.
 If your home is full brick you can go as bold as you want.
 Trim doesn’t always have to be white or off-white.
-Consider using Black as you trim color.
+Consider using Black as your trim color.
 As we already know black looks great with red brick so using it on the trim will make a bold statement.

 Black trim and windows are becoming increasingly popular as well.
 You don’t have to worry about this trend going out of style because black is such a timeless color.
 I am personally feeling this trend right now.

-I think any one of these 10 paint colors are a great idea for the exterior trim of your brick home but, if you are looking for something more in the neutral off-white family, SW Creamy is a fantastic option.
+I think any one of these 10 paint colors is a great idea for the exterior trim of your brick home but, if you are looking for something more in the neutral off-white family, SW Creamy is a fantastic option.

 READ MORE: THE BEST WHITE PAINT COLORS FOR TRIM

 Red brick and siding color combinations.

 If you have brick and siding on your home, the siding is another opportunity to use one of the colors I have mentioned.
 The colors I feel would work best as siding options in combination with red brick are: